 · Associate Librarian: $99,945 to $120,099

-Interested candidates must submit, via email, a cover letter highlighting qualifications and accomplishments, as well as a detailed curriculum vitae to:
+Interested candidates must submit, via email and preferably as a single PDF, a cover letter highlighting qualifications and accomplishments, as well as a detailed curriculum vitae to:

 University of Saskatchewan